Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 With age and due to eating and drinking oral habits, despite brushing regularly, flossing, rinsing teeth with fluoride, comes the trouble with teeth discolouration.
 Teeth eventually fade into a yellow, dark yellow, brown and grey colour.
 Sometimes they are also affected by brown stains, marks, lines, plaque, resulting in teeth caries and more problematic dental diseases.
 According to the Global Burden of Disease Study from 2016 almost half of the global population (3.68 billion) suffers from oral diseases.
 A lot of people wonder ‘why are my teeth yellow when I brush them every day?’

-There are few factors like age, drinking coffee or wine, chewing tobacco, bad oral hygiene which contribute to the yellowing of the teeth
+There are many factors that can make teeth yellow, some of them are age, drinking coffee or wine, chewing tobacco or bad oral hygiene

 The unfortunate stains and discolouration can cause additional stress and stop us from being ourselves – with no confidence to smile.
 For this reason, check our ultimate guide to whitening those stains and teeth, encompassing all the natural, home DIY whitening kits and professional treatments at a dentist.
 You’ll find prices, instructions on how to DIY, suggested combination for enhanced effects, and more importantly, the success rate for each of the methods described.
 Let’s start with the most basic question: